Cloth Nappy Washing Tips & Tricks

 Night nappies

 If you use cloth nappies during the night, you’ll notice they’re a bit heavier and smellier than day time nappies.
 To prevent ammonia build-up, we recommend rinsing as soon as the nappy is changed.
 This is why our example washing routine includes a pre-wash cycle every morning.
-Alternatively, you can hand rinse the used night nappy in warm water with detergent, and run a spin-cycle in the washing machine.
+Alternatively, you can hand rinse the used night nappy in warm water with a mild detergent, and run a spin-cycle in the washing machine.

 Detergent type